Tushar1235/store-backend-api/README.md

   ##### Pagination

   To enhance the user experience, product retrieval is paginated.
 This ensures efficient handling of large datasets and faster response times.

+  ##### Ehcache Implementation

+  Products are cached using Ehcache for optimized retrieval and improved performance.

 #### Users